Fulidhoo Island is tiny. At 600 metres in length and 200 in width, travelling there from Maafushi was going to make the latter feel like a metropolis.

 And then there were the fish.

 My most exciting fish-based adventure on Fulidhoo was yet to come, however.
-Upon emerging from the water, jellyfish-free, I paced up and down the beach while Dave continued snorkeling.
+Upon emerging from the water, I paced up and down the beach while Dave continued snorkeling.
 I frowned when I came across a giant stretch of seaweed, stretching for 100 metres down the beach

 Or was it seaweed?

 No. After creeping closer, I realised it was hundreds of thousands of tiny fish all in an enormous cluster along the shore.
 I’d never seen anything like it!

 To cap off a wonderful stay on Fulidhoo, I spent a morning sitting on the pier, watching for manta rays.
 One of the staff at the guesthouse told us he’d seen one from there recently and I was determined to see them for myself.